Yashika84/PRODIGY_DS_02/README.md

 - Removed unnecessary columns like cabin.
 - Filled missing `Age` values with mean ( because age is a continous numerical value ).
 - Filled missing `Embarked` values with mode ( because embarked is a categorical values ).
-- Converted `Age` into  age categoriesor better analysis.
+- Converted `Age` into  age categories for better analysis.

  # Key Insights